zonika/rps-game-app-web-0715-public/README.md

   - Renders a form that provides the RPS choices with a radio button element.
 * POST /rps_game
   - Form submissions should be sent here.
 The result of the game should be stored in the database.
+Users should be redirected to GET /rps_game_result/:id.
 * GET /rps_game_result/:id
   - Renders a form that provides the RPS choices with a radio button element.
 * GET /rps_game_results